jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.004.png" width="100" />

+Two symbols connected with a line, might be considered the same command.

 A *dashed line* between command symbols might make one command a kind of copy of another:

 <img src="images/1.%20Commands%20Main%20Concepts.005.png" width="80" />

 It might also be said, that a command might be used as a __prototype__ for another command.

-If a command might *only* be used as a prototype, it might be drawn with a *dashed border*:
+If a command might be used as a prototype, it might be drawn with a *dashed border*:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="80" />